What worries the aviation MRO companies today?

 The aviation MRO industry is undergoing a period of consolidation, with larger companies acquiring smaller players to gain market share and expand their offerings.
 This consolidation can create challenges for smaller MRO companies, as they may struggle to compete with larger, more established players.

-Consolidation can also create opportunities for MRO companies, particularly those with strong capabilities in specific areas.
+Consolidation can also create opportunities for MRO companies, particularly those with solid capabilities in specific areas.
 MRO companies that can differentiate themselves through their expertise or unique offerings may find themselves in high demand as larger players seek to expand their offerings and gain a competitive advantage.

 Conclusion